DaveCaulfield/everything-but-the-gluten/README.md

 ![Add Recipe](README/assets/features/recipe-form-1.png)
 ![Add Recipe](README/assets/features/recipe-form-2.png)

-- The Add Recipe feature uses a form to allow registered memebers to submit recipes.
+- The Add Recipe feature uses a form to allow registered members to submit recipes.
 - A Summernote editor has been add to the ingredients and instructions fields.
+- An image file can be uploaded with the recipe, if a file is not uploaded by the user then a default placeholder image will be used.

 ### Input Validation